Podiatrist in Nedlands WA

 Australian podiatrists must complete a university degree in podiatry and maintain registration with the Podiatry Board of Australia under the umbrella of AHPRA.

 Ongoing professional development is required to ensure the highest standard of evidence-based care.
-All practitioners at Perth Osteopathic Medicine meet these requirements and bring additional post-graduate experience to their roles.
+All practitioners at Perth Osteopathic Medicine and Podiatry meet these requirements and bring additional post-graduate experience to their roles.

 Medicare and private health rebates are available for eligible podiatry services.